 Verification

-The verification against the MiniToken JWE is mandatory.
+Verification of the request token is mandatory.
 The following items need to be verified:

-• Token Expiration: Check if the token has expired.
+Token Expiration: Verify that the request token has not expired.

-• Token Issuer: Should be the base URL of the target environment followed by "/rs".
+Token Issuer: The base URL of the target OneSpan Sign environment followed by "/rs".

-• Token Audience: The entry point you provided to OneSpan should be on the list..
+Token Audience: The entry point URL of the EC as provided to OneSpan should appear in this list.

 Access Token

 The TSP OAuth2 service only supports the Client Credential grant type.
-After you are successfully authenticated, you will receive an access token.
+After the EC has been successfully authenticated, it will receive an access token.

 Authentication

-Client applications need credentials to obtain an access token for utilizing the TSP Proxy API.
-A credential, consisting of a Client ID and Client Secret, will be provided after you complete your registration with OneSpan successfully.
+An EC needs credentials to obtain an access token for utilizing the TSP Proxy API.
+These credentials consists of a Client ID and Client Secret, and will be provided after you complete your registration with OneSpan successfully.

 Authorization

-The client application will receive a specific Scope to utilize the assigned TSP Proxy API.
+The EC will receive a specific Scope to utilize the assigned TSP Proxy API.

 To obtain the access token, perform an HTTP request similar to the one below: